 Please see details about this opening below.
 To apply, click here for the application.

 What began as a demonstration project of the Vera Institute of Justice in the 1970s to address employment barriers facing the formerly incarcerated following release in New York City has grown into the leading reentry employment organization in the country, where over 25,000 formerly incarcerated individuals have secured full-time employment since 1996.
-Since 2009, CEO has gained support to expand its programs through government, nonprofit, and private organizations including the Kirkpatrick Family Fund, Express Employment Professionals, and the United States Department of Labor.
+Since 2009, CEO has gained support to expand its programs through government, nonprofit, and private organizations including the GreenLight Fund, the Pew Charitable Trust, and the Nonprofit Finance Fund.
 In 2016, CEO embarked on a 5-year strategic plan to grow to serve 9,000 participants annually.

 - You’re deeply dedicated to social justice and perhaps are already working in the re-entry space